 'China remains the key player in commodity markets and while GDP stabilized some time ago, only recently has the pick-up in activity begun to flow through to final commodity demand.'

-'This dynamic should support commodity pricing through the first half of 2013,' he said, adding that stocks in the JPM Global Natural Resources fund had a bias towards copper, iron ore, mineral sands, gold, oil & gas.
+'This dynamic should support commodity pricing through the first half of 2013,' he said, adding that stocks in the had a bias towards copper, iron ore, mineral sands, gold, oil & gas.

 However, he believes investors should be cautious towards metals like aluminium, nickel and zinc due to a less stable market outlook.